Posted on: November 22nd, 2012by Darla |

-Home decor is usually not the bet if you are looking for clutter-free.
-But I have one exception.
+Home decor is usually not the best if you are looking for clutter-free, with one exception.
 A few years ago I received a two-pack of Footed Hurricane candle holders similar to this one, and I have to say that they are completely versatile in every room in my home, and in many styles of decor.

 If you are looking to upgrade your bag, consider downsizing with this wallet purse that turns out to be a favorite of many, many professional organizers.
 If you need something a tad larger, then go for the Butler Bag,with built-in compartments, designed and developed by a PA native.